StatCan/NBL-CNB/docs/source/polygon_cutting.rst

 3. The geometry is then checked for type and converted into lines if necessary using the following process:

    a.
 If the input geometry is not a LineString or MultiLineString and is a Polygon or Multipolygon then convert it to lines using .boundary.
-   b. .boundary return the boundary as a single line.
+   b. .boundary returns the boundary as a single line.
 Break this up so that each side is a single record per side.
    c.
-The above steps create significant number of duplicated lines filter the duplicated geometries to prevent duplication
+The above steps create a significant number of duplicated lines.
+Filter the duplicated geometries to prevent duplication

    .. code-block:: python